goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

    alias l='ls -CF'
 ..

-To expand paths in the shell after a ${} variable:
+Expand paths in the shell after a ${} variable:

 .. code:: sh

    shopt -s direxpand
 ..

-To connect through an SSH connection to a remote server more easily:
+Connect through an SSH connection to a remote server more easily:

 .. code:: sh